vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 (structure +ev_msg_exit +ev_msg_size)
 ```

-When an event is received, it will be targeted at a particular target object,
+When an event is received, it'll be targeted at a particular target object,
 one of the buttons, or a scroll bar, or a textfield etc. The
 `+ev_msg_target_id` field contains the id of that target UI widget.